docker-mailserver/docker-mailserver/docs/content/examples/uses-cases/folders.md

 Users and mail clients may prefer localized mailbox names instead of English.
 Take care to test localized names work well, keep in mind concerns such as `Special Use Mailbox` support.

 ### Email Clients Support
-*	Thunderbird

-	If new email account is added without `Special Use Mailbox` enabled for archives, Thunderbird suggests and may create `Archives` folder on server.
-	If new email account is added after `Special Use Mailbox` enabled for archives, it will pick up the name assigned.

-*	Outlook for Android

-	If new email account is added without `Special Use Mailbox` enabled for archive, it archives locally.
+- If a new email account is added without `Special Use Mailbox` enabled for archives:
-	If new email account is added after `Special Use Mailbox` enabled for archives, it will pick up the name assgined.

-*	Spark for Android
+    - Thunderbird suggests and may create an `Archives` folder on the server.
+    - _Outlook for Android_ archives locally.

-	If new email account is added without `Special Use Mailbox` enabled for archive, it archives on server folder named `Archive`.
+    - _Spark for Android_ archives on the server folder named `Archive`.
-	If new email account is added after `Special Use Mailbox` enabled for archives, it will pick up the name assgined.
+- If a new email account is added after `Special Use Mailbox` is enabled for archives:

-* 	Windows Mail

-	People suggested that it will look for the name instead of `Special Use Mailbox`.
+    - _Thunderbird_, _Outlook for Android_ and _Spark for Android_ will pick up the name assigned.

+!!! caution "Windows Mail"

+    _Windows Mail_ has been said to ignore `Special Use Mailbox` and look only at the name assigned.

 [gh-config-dovecot-mailboxes]: https://github.com/docker-mailserver/docker-mailserver/blob/master/target/dovecot/15-mailboxes.conf
 [dovecot-config-mailboxes]: https://github.com/dovecot/core/blob/master/doc/example-config/conf.d/15-mailboxes.conf